Experimenter Publishing: WRNY

 Immediately after the bankruptcy auction, the Aviation Radio Station, Inc. was formed to take over the WRNY radio stations.
 C. M. Keys, president of the Curtiss Aeroplane and Motor Company, provided the financial backing for the new company.
 Chester Cuthell, the attorney who was at the auction, was the president and Walter Lemmon was the general manager.
 The goal of the station was to promote aviation.
 The Federal Radio Commission had to approve station license transfer and any changes to the station.
-Mr. Cuthell asked the commission for more frequencies as he said that he and his partners had up to $2,000,000 dollars to spend on the stations.
+Mr. Cuthell asked the commission for more frequencies as he said that he and his partners had up to $2,000,000 to spend on the stations.
 The commission approved the license transfers and improvements to the existing stations.

 In August 1929 Aviation Radio moved the studios from the Roosevelt Hotel to 27 West Fifty-Seventh Street.
 They also installed a new 1000 watt transmitter with automatic frequency control and new speech amplifiers at their plant in Coytesville NJ.
 These upgrades improved the range and sound quality of their broadcast.
-The short wave station, 2XLA, increased is power to 15,000 watts.The radio stations format was changed; the Jazz music was prohibited and replaced with presentations devoted to aviation and aviators.
+The short wave station, 2XLA, increased is power to 15,000 watts.
+The radio stations format was changed; the Jazz music was prohibited and replaced with presentations devoted to aviation and aviators.
 On a show about women aviators, Amelia Earhart recounted her recent transcontinental flight.
 The station gave hourly weather reports of aviators.